Seneca-ICTOER/CSP451/docs/tutorials-github/14-markdown-syntax.md

 ### Images from assets

-Here's an image:

-![][image_ref_a32ff4ads]

-[image_ref_a32ff4ads]: <https://myoctocat.com/assets/images/base-octocat.svg)>

-> :sparkles: When you want to display an image that is in your repository, use relative links instead of absolute links.
+If your image is an asset that you have uploaded in your remote repository, you can use the image's relative or absolute address instead of the _url_.
 Here are some examples for using relative links to display an image.

 | Context | Relative Link |
 | ------ | -------- |